wp-plugins/aryo-activity-log/readme.txt

 By default plugin defines all the current widget "Show on all devices", so all the widgets are always displayed.
 You can check the effective plugin By: Reducing / Expanding your browser window.

+<strong>Contributions:</strong><br />

+Would you like to like to cotribute to Device Widget?
+You are more than welcome to submit your pull requests on the [GitHub repo](https://github.com/KingYes/wordpress-aryo-device-widget).
+Also, if you have any notes about the code, please open a ticket on ths issue tracker.

 == Installation ==

 1. Upload plugin files to your plugins folder, or install using WordPress' built-in Add New Plugin installer